SanaAarsman/SQL-Project-Willy-Wonka-Bain-and-Co/README.md

 ## 📊 Business Insights

-- High sales volume in a region does not always imply high profitability (TO BE CONFIRMED)
+- High sales volume in a region does not always imply high profitability

 - High sales volume of a product type does not always imply high profitability

-- A small group of customers contributes a large share of profit (TO BE CONFIRMED)
+- A small group of customers contributes a large share of profit

 ## 🗂️ Dataset